 pets wouldn’t be able to take the first steps in managing an inheritance: internet videos to the contrary, they can’t drive to the bank or mow the lawn, after all.

 That doesn’t mean that you can’t look out for your animal friends in other ways.
 One option is to select someone you trust to inherit your pet and add this clause to your will.
 If you’re looking to update your will, you could look to get in contact with similar legal aid to these last will and testament Michigan lawyers or others depending on the location of residence.
 It is always of importance to think about planning your financials and estate for the event of your passing, especially if you have a family or others that depend on you.

-You’ll want to discuss this with the person first, of course, and make sure that they’re ready and willing to take on the responsibility.
+Of course, before you start looking for legal advice on wills and inheritance, you might want to discuss this with your beneficiary.
+Make sure that they’re ready and willing to take on the responsibility.
 You can then leave that person’s financial assets to cover the kind of care you hope they’ll give your pet after you’re gone.

 Another option is to create a pet trust, an approach legally recognized in 40 states, including Colorado.
 The pet trust will need a trustee to administer the financial side, and you may also want to assign a custodian to advocate for your pet.
 There are other complications to consider – such as micro-chipping or tattooing your pet to make sure they can be identified.